Inspirare-LLC/Line-Segmentation-Algorithm-To-GCP-Vision/README.md

 var result = client.Annotate(annotateImageRequest);
 ````
 Where `client` is `ImageAnnotatorClient` and `annotateImageRequest` is `AnnotateImageRequest`
+Remember to include a `Feature.Types.Type.DocumentTextDetection` feature in the `AnnotateImageRequest`.

 After that use this library to process the result as such:

 ````